quickredfox/jquery-evented-animations/Readme.md

   * step.animate: When the animation steps a "frame"
   * end.animate: When the animation is done

+To run tests, open /tests/run.html

+To see example usage open /lib/usage.html

+To use, include jquery.evented-animations.js into your html page.

 ## License

 (The MIT License)